sdinuka/MA-ARNE-Algorithm-for-DIFT-APT-games/README.md

 Following files are needed for this code to run:

-(1) DIFT_APT_Game.m :: This is the main file you need to run for the simulations (2) MA_ARNE.m :: MA-ARNE algorithm implementation for DIFT-APT gamez (3) act_choice.m :: Function that choose actions for the players DIFT and APT probabilistically in DIFT-APT game (4) find_average_reward.m :: Function that computes avergae reward for the players for a given policy (5) obj_evaluate.m :: Function evaluates objective functions (refer to the paper "A Multi-Agent Reinforcement Learning Approach for Dynamic Information Flow Tracking Games for Advanced Persistent Threats" for formal definitions)
+(1) DIFT_APT_Game.m :: This is the main file you need to run for the simulations

+(2) MA_ARNE.m :: MA-ARNE algorithm implementation for DIFT-APT games

+(3) act_choice.m :: Function that choose actions for the players DIFT and APT probabilistically in DIFT-APT game

+(4) find_average_reward.m :: Function that computes avergae reward for the players for a given policy

+(5) obj_evaluate.m :: Function evaluates objective functions (refer to the paper "A Multi-Agent Reinforcement Learning Approach for Dynamic Information Flow Tracking Games for Advanced Persistent Threats" for formal definitions)

-(6) policy_projection.m :: Function projects the policies to probability simplex in MA-ARNE algorithm (7) r_PV_eval.m :: Function computes variable values in obj_evaluate.m
+(6) policy_projection.m :: Function projects the policies to probability simplex in MA-ARNE algorithm

+(7) r_PV_eval.m :: Function computes variable values in obj_evaluate.m

 (8) random_initial_state.m :: Function chooses a random initial state for the DIFT-APT game to improve exploration in MA_ARNE.m

 (9) Experiment_Plots.m :: Function evaluates the performance of algorithm and output three figures (in Figure 3: [Case 1] - ARNE policy, [Case 2]- Uniform policy, [Case 3]- Cut policy

 (10) Ransomeware_Data.mat :: Data file containing state space of DIFT-APT game extracted from Ransomware system logs